CLI Conventions

 CLI ↔ YAML name mismatches

-Some CLI flags use slightly different names than their YAML counterparts, and a few are renamed when wrapped in all.
-The full mapping table lives in YAML Reference: Common CLI-to-YAML mapping; the two most frequently misremembered cases are:
+A few CLI flags use slightly different names than their YAML counterparts, and a few are renamed when wrapped in all.
+Full mapping table: YAML Reference › Common CLI-to-YAML mapping.
+The two most-asked cases:

 pdb2reaction -i r.pdb p.pdb -q -1 --config my_settings.yaml --out-dir result/